Baldziutki/CryptoTracker/README.md

 # CryptoTracker

 CryptoTracker is a cryptocurrency tracking application built with TypeScript, Next.js, Tailwind CSS, and Radix UI for the frontend.
-Node.js, Fastify and TypeScript for the backend.
+Node.js, Fastify, and TypeScript are used for the backend.
 It provides real-time data on various cryptocurrencies using the CoinGecko API.
+For integration tests native node:test were used

 ## Features